 How We Tested the Best Mattresses for Back Pain

-When assessing which mattresses would be best for folks with back pain, my fellow mattress testers and I focus on factors that help these sleepers keep their spine in a healthy, neutral position.
-We look at essential categories such as pressure relief, response, and edge support.
+When assessing which mattresses would be best for folks with back pain, my fellow mattress testers and I focused on the factors above: support, pressure relief, and responsiveness.

-When evaluating edge support, our mattress testers look at how well the perimeter of the mattress acts under pressure, particularly when seated or lying near the edge.
+We also evaluate edge support.
+Our mattress testers look at how well the perimeter of the mattress acts under pressure, particularly when seated or lying near the edge.
 We sit on the edge of the bed and then move in and out of position, noting how stable and supportive the edges feel during these transitions.
 Next, we use a tape measure to measure the sinkage along the edge when sitting on it.
 Minimal sinkage indicates better edge support, while deeper impressions suggest that the edge is less supportive.

 Testing edge support on the WinkBed.